 Exterior changes to property within a Raleigh Historic Overlay District or to a Raleigh Historic Landmark require a Certificate of Appropriateness (COA).
 The COA Committee decides on major work COA applications by a public hearing at their monthly meeting.
 COA application process information and COA meeting participation instructions are available on the Certificate of Appropriateness page.

-The Research Committee meets on the first Wednesday of the month at 7:45 a.m. in Conference Room 108 of the One Exchange Plaza building.
+The Research Committee meets on the first Wednesday of the month at 8:30 a.m. in Conference Room 301 (Nash Conference Room) of the One Exchange Plaza building.
 The current Research Committee agenda can be found on BoardDocs.

 Community Awareness Committee